ponylang/ponylang-website/content/blog/last-week-in-pony-121822.md

 [The fix](https://github.com/ponylang/ponyc/pull/4256) for [ponyc issue #1118](https://github.com/ponylang/ponyc/issues/1118) and with it, the performance hit covered in [last week's Last Week in Pony](https://www.ponylang.io/blog/2022/12/last-week-in-pony---december-11-2022/#a-performance-hit-is-coming) is here.

 The fix was merged on the afternoon of the 13th.
-Nightlies starting from the 14th will have the safety fix (and corresponding performance impact) in place.
+Nightlies starting from the 14th and the [0.52.3 release](https://github.com/ponylang/ponyc/releases/tag/0.52.3) from Friday have the safety fix in place.

 ### MacOS on Intel is no longer a fully supported platform